 K Avenue is the main commercial strip through Kure Beach, and you can drive it end to end in about two minutes.
 There is no boardwalk, no restaurant row that stretches six blocks deep, and no shortage of parking by coastal-town standards.
 That simplicity is partly the appeal, but it also means the planning work happens before you arrive, not after.

-Kure Beach sits at the southern tip of an island that begins at Wrightsville Beach and passes through Carolina Beach before narrowing to this quieter stretch.
+Kure Beach sits near the southern tip of Pleasure Island, below Carolina Beach, at the end of a coastal lineup that starts up at Wrightsville Beach on its own island.
 If you want a broader picture of how the three beaches relate to each other and where a Kure day trip fits into a longer coastal visit, see our guide to where each beach fits along the Wilmington coast.

-For day-trippers on the Fort Fisher-Southport Ferry, the timing calculus is simple: eat at Kure on the return leg, once the ferry schedule is confirmed, rather than trying to fit a sit-down meal into the window before a departure.
+For day-trippers on the Fort Fisher-Southport Ferry, eat at Kure on the return leg, once the ferry schedule is confirmed, rather than trying to fit a sit-down meal into the window before a departure.
 The crossing takes about thirty minutes each way, and the K Avenue restaurants make more sense as a meal endpoint than a starting one.

 Big Daddy’s Restaurant

 The classic seafood spot and the reason most visitors make the Kure Beach drive specifically for a meal.
 Big Daddy’s has been at 206 K Avenue since 1970, which puts it in the category of places that outlast trends without trying to.
-The menu runs coastal and straightforward: fried platters, seafood plates, the kind of food that holds up to a long beach day.
+The menu runs coastal and straightforward, with the fresh catch, scallops, flounder, and shrimp done Calabash style, broiled, blackened, pan-fried, or sauteed, plus in-house smoked ribs and pulled pork for anyone in the group who is done with seafood.
+The building is big for a beach town, with banquet-size rooms that absorb large family groups, and the Fantasy Island patio and tiki bar out back looks toward the ocean and the pier.

 Beach House Burgers